Iraqi Airways: Revival

 On 25 April 2010, Iraqi Airways launched flights to Gatwick Airport via Malmö, Sweden.
-When the first flight landed at London, a Kuwaiti lawyer had the General Director Kifah Hassan's documents and passport seized, as well as the plane itself.
+When the first flight landed in London, a Kuwaiti lawyer had the General Director Kifah Hassan's documents and passport seized, as well as the plane itself.
 There were no developments, however, as the plane was owned by the Swedish company Tor Air.
 The plane returned to Baghdad.
 However, Kifah Hassan was not allowed to leave the United Kingdom and went up in court on 30 April.
 Kuwaiti officials demanded £780 million for the planes stolen by Saddam Hussein in the 1990 invasion.

 On 26 May 2010, Amer Abdul-Jabbar, Iraq's transport minister, said the cabinet had decided on Tuesday to dissolve the company over the next three years and pursue private options to avoid asset claims made by Kuwait over their 1990–91 war.

 In February 2012, Iraqi Airways announced that it would resume flights to India, with services to Delhi or Mumbai from Baghdad.

-In April 2012, it was announced that Iraqi Airways had ordered 40 new Boeing aircraft, the order consisting of 30 737-800 and 10 787.
+In April 2012, it was announced that Iraqi Airways had ordered 40 new Boeing aircraft, the order consisting of 30 Boeing 737-800 and 10 Boeing 787 Dreamliner.
 The first aircraft would be delivered in December 2012.
 Airbus in early December delivered its first A330-200 to Iraq, while Boeing delivered a Boeing 777 around the same time as well.

 On 14 August 2013, Iraqi Airways took delivery of their first Boeing 737-800 directly from Boeing Company.

 In June 2014, Iraqi Airways suspended services to Mosul due to the capture of the city by ISIL.

 On 8 September 2015, Iraqi Airways received a loan of $2 billion from a Citibank to finance the purchase of 40 modern aircraft type Boeing 777 and Boeing 787 Dreamliner.